filvi/dotfiles/README.md

 ![Alt text](TodoTree.png "TodoTree config in User/Settings.json")

-This should be all it takes to get the output as in the image if not so please take a look at .config/Code/User/settings.json
+This should be all it takes to get the output as in the image if not so please take a look at .config/Code/User/settings.json To change the icon you can use this [https://primer.style/octicons/](https://primer.style/octicons/)
 ```json
  "todohighlight.isEnable": true,
     "todo-tree.general.tags":